 Analyze the content on their websites to see what keywords they’re using, and consider whether you could use the same ones, or find new ones that they aren’t taking full advantage of.
-Some of the tools we have introduced in this piece make it easy for you to find keywords with a competitive edge.
+Some of the programs we have introduced in this piece make can act as a keyword research tool, that will help you get a competitive edge.

 Check what products and services you’re best localizing based on what your competitors offer.
 Do this frequently!